QuadSpinner/Gaea-Docs/source/Guide/02-Graph/4-Conveniences.md

   <source src="/mp4/cnv-out-out.mp4" type="video/mp4">
 </video>

-When you drag an output connection to another output connection, a @Combine node is created with the two ports serving as the inputs for the Combine node.
+When you drag an output connection to another output connection, a @Combine node is created with the 2 ports serving as the inputs for the Combine node.

 ### MultiMix